Legal Claim Assistant

 Even when you are not at fault, certain pitfalls can hurt your claim.
 Avoiding these missteps keeps you on track as you work through the process.
 Here are a few common mistakes that might reduce the value of your claim:

-Before agreeing to anything, consider seeking professional motor vehicle accident legal advice from a personal injury attorney or car accident attorney so you fully understand your rights and the strength of your claim.
+Before agreeing to anything, consider seeking professional motor vehicle accident legal advice from a personal injury attorney, car accident attorney, or auto accident attorney so you fully understand your rights and the strength of your claim.
 Avoid admitting fault at any point, as this can negatively affect your claim.

 Steps to take immediately after a motor vehicle accident to protect your claim